Riverside Centre, Brisbane: Construction of the Riverside Centre

 Site work was underway on the project by April 1984, when the name "Riverside Centre" was publicly used.
 Construction work officially began in June 1984, and was launched with a flag-raising ceremony featuring the Queensland Theatre Orchestra, two tonnes of fireworks, a 400-person cocktail party, and a two-hour riverboat dinner cruise for one hundred children from the St Vincent's Home for Children.
 In accordance with its intention for Riverside Centre to be its landmark development of the decade, Lend Lease promoted the building project heavily, including addressing any potential issues with an immediate public relations campaign.
 When a series of blackouts affected CBD buildings in March 1985, Lend Lease advertised Riverside as 'Brisbane's Most Prestigious Powerhouse', promoting it as "the only major centre with 4 generators capable of supplying 100% power to the whole building, a technological masterpiece".

-Civil and Civic began construction of the office tower in 1985, progressing at an average of one floor every four days.
+Civil & Civic began construction of the office tower in 1985, progressing at an average of one floor every four days.
 The core was built first using a jump-form technique, and the concrete tower was poured in place, with prestressing occurring on site.
 Economic considerations built into the design helped to speed construction and minimise costs; the corners of the tower's triangular shape were rounded to simplify the design, and repetition of elements allowed for uniformity of structural beams.
 Seidler devoted much attention to the systematic manner in which the work would be erected and to the precise detailing of its tectonic form.
 Seidler said "A triangular office configuration with one third of a circle in each corner results in a building with only one span length for every beam and only one facade unit of identical structural spacing.
 This allows a rapid repetitive construction cycle".
 Pylons were laid into the river in March 1985 for the riverfront road, which was to run under the development, but within months, the requirement for the road had been scrapped.
 Lend Lease had successfully negotiated a reduction in the height level of the riverside road as plans for the development were underway.
 The riverside road was publicly criticised, particularly as the river itself was increasingly seen as an asset The road was finally scrapped early in Lord Mayor Sallyanne Atkinson's administration.
 In her autobiography, Atkinson directly connects the Riverside Centre development to the decision to not proceed with the riverside road.
 The topping off was celebrated in October 1985 with full-page newspaper advertisements congratulating the workers, and a large party was held.
 The following twelve months was spent finishing the building, plaza and low-rise buildings, installing office fit-outs, landscaping, and trees on the terrace gardens.
 This included a 20 m Moreton Bay fig tree sailed up the river from Jacobs Well on a barge.
 The fig tree was chosen "to maintain the character of the area", in recognition of the stand of fig trees in a triangle in Eagle Street, but was removed some years later.